-The Representative Forum membership including employer admitted body and scheme member representatives including pensioner and deferred members.
+The Representative Forum membership includes employer, admitted body, and scheme member representatives including pensioner and deferred members.

 A formal report of each meeting of the Representative Forum is included on the agenda of the subsequent Committee meeting.

 The Committee Convener and Vice Convener are also members of the Representative Forum.